Program: B.A., Child and Adolescent Development

 - Demonstrate information literacy/competence through effectively utilizing media sources and complying with the ethics of manipulating and presenting information.

 - Describe, critique and practice various empirical methodologies used to study child and adolescent development, including design, data analysis and interpretation.

-- Develop and describe an individualized post-baccalaureate plan to pursue a professional career, including related issues, such as identifying short- and long-term goals, developing professional networks, engaging in career exploration/planning, identifying prospective advanced degree/training programs and overall long-term success as a professional.
+- Develop and describe an individualized post-baccalaureate plan to pursue a professional career, including related issues such as identifying short- and long-term goals, developing professional networks, engaging in career exploration/planning, and identifying prospective advanced degree/training programs and overall long-term success as a professional.